JennDahm/KerbalSorter/README.md

 ## To-Do

+* Add sorting assigned and KIA crew in the Astronaut Complex
 * Add sorting by number of flights
 * Add fly-in animation to editor sort bar to match the Crew tab fly-in animation.
 * Re-sort lists when they change.